hslyu/docker-for-ML/README.md

 # docker-for-ML
 Docker image build recipe with various machine learning libraries, including tensorflow, pytorch and opencv.
 This repository is tested on ubuntu 18.04 with NVIDIA Geforce 1080TI and NVIDIA RTX 2080TI, and NVIDA driver>=430.50.

-# What you need to do first
+# How to build an image using this repo?
 1. Install docker according to the [docker docs](https://docs.docker.com/install/).
 2. Install nvidia-docker according to the [nvidia-docker github](https://github.com/NVIDIA/nvidia-docker).
 3. Clone this repository and enter into the directory.